jordimas/awesome-RLHF-language-models/README.md

 Curated list of resources for Reinforcement Learning from Human Feedback and Language Models.

+# Language models

+The paper [Transformer models: an introduction and catalog](https://arxiv.org/pdf/2302.07730.pdf) contains a very comprenshive of the existing language models.

 # Open source projects which can produce models

 * https://github.com/LAION-AI/Open-Assistant